Lamento

 "Lamento" (English: "Lament") is a song by the Peruvian singer-songwriter Gian Marco, released by Sony Music Latin and Crescent Moon Records in 2003 as the third single of his sixth studio album A Tiempo.

 Background and release

 The song is a slow pop ballad which to help one forget about one's ex-lover and recover from a heartbreak.
 Billboard magazine described the song as "intensely intimate".
 It has become a major hit in Gian Marco's career and is considered to be one of his signature songs.

 Commercial performance

 The song had airplay success throughout Latin America, Spain, and the U.S. Latin radio stations.
 It peaked at #38 on the Billboard Hot Latin Tracks chart and is his highest performing song.
 It was a good follow-up success to the album's first two singles, "Se Me Olvidó" and "Te Mentiría".
 It also reached number 38 on the Los Principales radio airplay chart in Spain on May 3, 2003.
-It is Gian Marco's highest performing ot two songs on the U.S. Latin Airplay chart.
+It is Gian Marco's highest performing of two songs on the U.S. Latin Airplay chart.